 - Incorporate procedures for responding to physical security incidents, such as unauthorized access or tampering with cardholder data.

-- Regularly review and update access controls for physical areas where cardholder data is stored.
+- Regularly review and update access controls and other security controls for physical areas where cardholder data is stored.

 This requirement is created to enhance the security of cardholder data by implementing robust logging and monitoring mechanisms.